Uniform models and short curves for random 3-manifolds: Four applications

-By Thurston's Double Limit Theorem~\cite{Thu86(2)} and the solution of the Ending Lamination Conjecture by Minsky \cite{M10} and Brock, Canary and Minsky \cite{BrockCanaryMinsky:ELC2}, this implies that, if we take suitable base points, the sequence of convex cocompact manifolds $Q(S_2^{n_j},S_3^{n_j})$ and the sequence of maximally cusped manifolds $Q(P_2^{n_j},P_3^{n_j})$ both converge in the geometric topology to the infinite cyclic covering of $T_\phi$.
-As $Q(P_2^{n_j},P_3^{n_j})$ becomes geometrically arbitrarily close to $M_{f_{n_j}}$, the claim follows. \end{proof}
+By work of Brock, Bromberg, Canary, and Minsky~\cite{BBCM13} and the solution of the Ending Lamination Conjecture~\cite{M10,BrockCanaryMinsky:ELC2}, we conclude that the sequence of maximally cusped structures $Q(P_{n_j},R_{n_j})$ converges to the infinite cyclic covering of $T_\phi$.
+As $Q(P_{n_j},R_{n_j})$ becomes geometrically arbitrarily close to $M_{f_{n_j}}$, the claim follows.